CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Discussions and Conclusion

-3) When all four abdominal organs are considered (Task 5), the performance of deep models are observed to get better compared to liver segmentation only.
-However, it is unclear if this improvement can be attributed to multi-tasking since the liver can be considered as the most complex organ to segment among others.
-Thus, the performance for this task has also saturated to an upper limit just like Task 2 (CT-liver) and 3 (MR-liver).
-Our in depth analysis show that \sinem{ even for slight performance gain, reviewed methods can be improved more, or new approaches can be developed.} However, the impact and the significance of these slight improvements may not justify the effort in developing them.
+3) Deep models perform better in the segmentation of the four abdominal organs (Task 5) compared to the segmentation of only the liver.
+However, it is not clear whether this improvement can be attributed to multi-tasking.
+For instance, due to its relatively bigger size and higher shape variations, the MSSD performance of the models for the liver is worse compared to other organs (i.e. MRI average MSSD scores: Liver 61.01 mm, Right Kidney 44.31 mm, Left kidney 46.57 mm, and Spleen 44.22 mm).
+Accordingly, when all organs are segmented, average MSSD becomes lower (i.e. better) compared to liver segmentation.
+Our in-depth analyses show that even for slight performance gains, \lk{the} reviewed methods \lk{will need substantial improvement}, or new approaches \lk{have to} be developed.
+However, the impact and the \emre{importance} of these slight \lk{gains in segmentation quality} may not justify the effort.

-\mas{This conclusion is also validated by independent studies, which have used the CHAOS dataset and utilized ablation studies to improve model performance.
+This conclusion is also validated by independent studies, which used the CHAOS dataset and utilized ablation studies to improve model performance.
 In \citep{Sinha2020}, a series of experiments are performed to validate the individual contribution of different components to the segmentation performance.
-Compared to the baseline, integrating spatial or attention modules to the architecture is observed to increase the performance between 2-3\% for DICE 12-18\% for ASSD, while employing both modules only bring slight improvements for DICE and reduce ASSD.
-Thus, channel attention module is chosen at the final design simply by observing the parametric simulation results.
-Besides, such ablation studies relying on extensive experimentation under different settings might cause data-dependent models with less generalization abilities.}
+Compared to the baseline, integrating spatial or attention modules to the architecture \lk{was} observed to increase the performance between 2-3\% for DICE 12-18\% for ASSD while employing both modules only bring slight improvements for DICE and reduce ASSD.
+Thus, the channel attention module is chosen at the final design simply by observing the parametric simulation results.
+Besides, such ablation studies relying on extensive experimentation under different settings might cause data-dependent models with \lk{lower} generalization ability.

+4) We observed that performances reported for the remaining tasks using cross-modality, i.e., Task1 (Liver Segmentation on CT + MRI) and Task 4 (Segmentation of abdominal organs on CT + MRI), are \emre{clearly} lower than the aforementioned ones.